jslefche/sem_book/docs/07-Latent_variables.md

 ## Introduction to Latent Variable Modeling

 *Latent variables* are variables that are unobserved, but whose influence can be summarized through one or more *indicator variables*.
 They are useful for capturing complex or conceptual properties of a system that are difficult to quantify or measure directly.
-Early applications of latent variables, for example, focused on modeling the effects of 'general intelligence,' which is an abstract concept that is impossible to actually measure, but can be approximated using scores from different tests of cognitive performance (e.g., memory, verbal, spatial, etc.).
+Early applications of latent variables, for example, focused on modeling the effects of 'general intelligence,' which is an abstract concept that is impossible to actually measure, but that can be approximated using scores from different tests of cognitive performance (e.g., memory, verbal, spatial, etc.).

 Consider the following simple example of a latent variable $\xi$, in this case exogenous and informed only by a single predictor $x$: